Email campaign reports help to understand how contacts interact with your content.

 Unlike open tracking, click tracking doesn't use images, which means that there is no difference between reported and actual clicks.

 Only links that begin with http:// or https:// can be tracked.
-Clicks on email address (mailto:) or anchor links can't be tracked.
+Clicks on email address (mailto:), phone links and anchor links can't be tracked.

 Opens and clicks are not tracked in test messages.

 Each individual link is tracked separately.
 If a contact clicks the same link more than once that’s only counted as one click.
-If a contact clicks on multiple links then these clicks are counted for each unique link the clicked.
+If a contact clicks on multiple links then these clicks are counted for each unique link.
 For this reason the total number of clicks for the email campaign (See Clicks which are unique per contact) can be less than the sum of clicks on individual links because the same contact can click on multiple links.

 For text links the linked text (anchor text) is shown in reports along with the destination website/URL.